gecampbell/glencampbell.xyz/content/author/glen-campbell.md

 After a string of startups and lengthy periods of unemployment caused by the 9/11 incident and subsequent economic downturn, I went to work for [Yahoo!
 News](http://news.yahoo.com) in October, 2004.
-I have played various roles in launching and upgrading many sites within the Media division of Yahoo!
+I played various roles (both engineer and manager) in launching and upgrading many sites within the Media division of Yahoo!

 In 2009, I became interested in the ukulele, mainly through the influence of such musical geniuses as [Jake